dgomesbr/awesome-aws-workshops/README.md

 ## HPC

+_HPC on AWS removes the long wait times and lost productivity often associated with on-premises HPC clusters.
+Flexible configuration and virtually unlimited scalability allow you to grow and shrink your infrastructure as your workloads dictate, not the other way around._

 - [High Performance Computing on AWS](https://www.hpcworkshops.com/)
 - [ScaleOut Computing on AWS](https://awslabs.github.io/scale-out-computing-on-aws/workshops/)

 ## Infrastructure as Code

+_Codifying your infrastructure allows you to treat your infrastructure as just code.
+You can author it with any code editor, check it into a version control system, and review the files with team members before deploying into production._

 - [AWS CDK Workshop](https://cdkworkshop.com/)
 - [AWS CloudFormation Best Practices:](http://workshop.quickstart.awspartner.com/)